fransenglich/swiftmusicmashup/README.md

 In brief it it is implemented in Swift with SwiftUI on Sonoma/Xcode 15.
 It does two queries from MusicBrainz and typically multiple queries to Cover Art Archive, per artist search.

-Because Björn and I miscommunicated what the case was, I pulled the break and omitted fetching from Wikipedia as well as coding a custom image display, since Swift was of little interest.
+Because Björn and I miscommunicated what the case was, I pulled the break and *omitted fetching from Wikipedia as well as coding a custom image display*, since Swift was of little interest.
 Currently Apple's CachedImage is used, which unloads when out of view when inside a V/HStack.
 This seems to be a known issue.

 Still, hopefully this demonstrates dedication, and ability for coding as well as approaching new technologies.